 The chip maker will work with AUDI AG, BMW AG and Daimler AG – which own stakes in HERE – to test the new technology.
 Intel said that it plans to make the mapping service “broadly available across the automotive industry as a seamlessly integrated offering that simplifies and shortens time of development for automakers.”

-Under the partnership, Intel Corporation (NASDAQ:INTC) will play role on the hardware side.
+Under the partnership, Intel Corporation will play role on the hardware side.
 The company can provide a secure, flexible and scalable technology foundation for the future of autonomous driving from the vehicle to the data center.
 Its assets include high-performance and flexible, in-vehicle computing; robust cloud and machine-learning solutions; and high-speed wireless connectivity.

 The next generation location services, resulted from Intel-HERE collaboration, can fuel the continued growth of cloud computing and the Internet of Things, Intel said in a statement.